anandha-abhay/interview_project/README.md

 ### Challenge #5
 I quickly remembered that if you don't use it you lose it and obsessed with trying to re-learn calculus for awhile.
 Eventually I came to my senses and just looked up the proof for the exponential growth formula.
 It was quite upsetting to realize that I now only understand the abstract concepts of calculus and can no longer do calculus.
 The author of this challenge owes me credits to some online schooling.

+### Challenge #6
+I started off by using the new query_logs table as a cache since it seemed like a great optimization.
+I turned back quickly a fter I re-read the requirements upon completing this challenge.
+This is literally a log for debugging, so lets use it as that.